Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ##### End of Round One

 The first round ends.
 Alice has 3 units remaining, and Bob has 1 unit remaining.
-They proceed to the Ready Phase for Round 2, with Alice having the initiative this time, Bob and Alice played the same number of cards, and spent the same amount of CP (0), Bob was the last to take an action (Pass), and so Alice wins initiative for the next deploy phase.
+They proceed to the Ready Phase for Round 2, Alice having the initiative for the next Deployment phase.
+This is determined by actions in the Battle Phase: Both players declared 1 attack (tying the count for relevant actions: attacks, abilities, interrupts).
+Both players spent 0 CP on those actions (tying CP).
+Bob was the last player to take an action (Pass).
+Therefore, the next player in clockwise order, Alice, wins initiative.

 ###### Round One Sequence